Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 end
 ```

-### Escape CHaracters
+### Escape Characters
 Escape characters are a special characters used within a string, they are an alternate interpretation of the characters in the following character sequence, it basically allows you to insert illegal characters inside a string.
 For instance a single-quote character <kbd>'</kbd> that is surrounded by single-quote string, which will cause an error on the Lua program.
-They are define with the backslash character <kbd>\</kbd> followed by the specified character to use after that; they're listed below.
+They are define with the backslash character <kbd>\\</kbd> followed by the specified character to use after that; they're listed below.

 Example:
 ```lua